bitfrog/BFT/README.md

 ```
 Prerequisite :
-1. Download and run BFS v0.8.6.3 in server
+1. Download and run BFS v0.8.6.3 with parameters -testnet and -gen

 Window:
 1. Download all three components: